Equip Your Marketing Team to Manage Increased Cyber Risk

 3. Marketing Must React to Mitigate Revenue Loss

 Marketing typically “reacts” in situations like these.
 Whether it is to hire News and respond to a breaking news story that casts your organization in an unflattering light or whether its to help drive more leads for your organization to mitigate revenue losses from IP theft or something else, marketing ends up wasting valuable cycles on unplanned marketing activities instead of planned and revenue-driving activities.

 Marketers typically monitor social and digital channels they manage neither un-indexed, deep, and dark web nor those social channels posing as your corporate brand.
 This means they are aware of activities and sentiments happening “on their turf” but not necessarily elsewhere.

 The marketing budget is generally allocated toward communication and revenue generating activities.
 It’s logical for a marketer to monitor the channels they pay or allocate resources to put in play.
-It’s less natural, at least today, for a marketer to have the budget for risk management tools that facilitate digital risk monitoring for brand protection.
+It’s less natural, at least today, for a marketer to have the budget for risk management tools that facilitate digital risk monitoring for digital risk protection.

-Companies need to start involving risk professionals in the brand protection conversation.
+Companies need to start involving risk professionals in the digital risk protection conversation.
 It’s a shift in corporate governance with an ability to generally improve risk management conversations within your corporation.
 The shift won’t be easy.
 It will require re-imagining roles and responsibilities and rethink budget allocations.

 Nevertheless, it’s well worth the effort.
-Proactive and preventative brand protection saves money in the short and long run.
+Proactive and preventative digital risk protection saves money in the short and long run.
 And, it doesn’t have to be expensive with respect to getting the right tools in place.